Cecilist/Final-BossFightBulletShooter/README.md

 - Lucas Harris

 ## Project Report
-Working on this project was a fun experience, although there were a few challenges.
-Our schedules didn't really work for in-person meetings, so we were only ever able to meet in-person once.
-To overcome this, we used Discord to discuss our plans, who would do what on the project, and to discuss possible additions.
-We also had to make the most of our class time to work on fixing issues we couldn't figure out on our own.
-The in-class work time was definitely beneficial, so we may try to meet up in-person more to make sure we can make good progress on fixing issues or implementing new features.
-Being able to split up the work on the project was really helpful for both of us, as it allowed us to put more effort into our assigned features.
-Overall, we are happy with how this iteration went, and we are excited to see how the next iterations turn out.

 ## Evaluation
 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.